Can You Fully Recover From an Eating Disorder?

 You can fully recover from an eating disorder.

 I feel a lot of dismay when someone says to me; “You know how you never really recover from an eating disorder?” as if it’s a known fact.
-I actually heard this statement with surprising frequency, and the person is usually pretty surprised to hear that I don’t agree.
-While recovery is often a slow process, full recovery is absolutely possible.
+I actually hear this statement with surprising frequency, and the person is usually pretty surprised to hear that I don’t agree.

 Before I dive into how to obtain a full recovery psychologically, I want to address the foundation of recovery— the physical body.